Serbia Reruns Local Elections In Capital - UrduPoint

 Serbia Reruns Local Elections In Capital

-Belgrade, (APP - UrduPoint / Pakistan Point News - 2nd Jun, 2024) Serbia's capital Belgrade will hold a fresh round of voting in local elections Sunday, nearly six months after alleged irregularities and accusations of fraud marred an earlier poll.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 2nd Jun, 2024) Serbia's capital Belgrade on Sunday held a fresh round of voting in local elections, nearly six months after alleged irregularities and accusations of fraud marred an earlier poll.

+The polls opened at 7am in the capital with voters having the opportunity to cast ballots until 8pm.

 President Aleksandar Vucic's ruling Serbian Progressive Party (SNS) is heading into the elections with momentum on its side, amid infighting in the opposition camp in recent months.